2023 Summer Student Volunteer Program

 These are just some of the ways in which summer students can become an integral part of Roswell Park's volunteer programs:

-A volunteer prepares the craft cart with arts and crafts provided by the Patient Advocacy Department.
+A volunteer prepares the craft cart with arts and crafts provided by the Volunteer Services Department.
 The varieties of available crafts provide patients and family members in the clinical waiting areas of the hospital with pleasant diversions to pass the time, as well as allowing the volunteer to be a friendly visitor lending support and hospitality.
 The volunteer will restock the cart after each shift.

 Volunteers have an opportunity to visit with patients and families while making their wait time in the clinical areas easier.
 With a partner, the volunteer stocks the necessary essentials on the cart and travels to and from clinics and waiting areas to offer beverages and snacks to patients and visitors.
 When their shift is completed, the volunteer returns the cart to the kitchen and readies the essentials for the next volunteer.
 Volunteers must be self-motivated, have a congenial personality, good communication skills, have patience and the ability to walk and travel with the cart.